redasalem/Movies_Fan/README.md

 React
  → UI framework.

-📌 Disclaimer: This project is built for learning purposes.
-All movie data is sourced from TMDb.
+📌 Disclaimer: All movie & TV data is sourced from TMDb.